saint2706/dramaGenerator/README.md

-as we all know the community doesn't have enough drama already
+as we all know communties don't have enough drama already